 The National Cryptologic Museum is the National Security Agency's principal gateway to the public.
 It shares the Nation's, as well as NSA's, cryptologic legacy and place in world history.
 Located adjacent to NSA Headquarters at Ft.
-George G. Meade, Maryland, the Museum houses a collection of thousands of artifacts that collectively serve to sustain the history of the cryptologic profession.
+George G. Meade, Maryland, the Museum houses thousands of artifacts that collectively serve to sustain the history of the cryptologic profession.
 Here visitors can catch a glimpse of some of the most dramatic moments in the history of American cryptology: the people who devoted their lives to cryptology and national defense, the machines and devices they developed, the techniques they used, and the places where they worked.
 For the visitor, some events in American and world history will take on a new meaning.
 For the cryptologic professional, it is an opportunity to absorb the heritage of the profession.

 The Museum has been featured in a plethora of international TV, print, and radio media and has hosted visitors and dignitaries from around the world.

 National Vigilance Park, which stood adjacent to the Museum, is temporarily closed.
 Its three aircraft are in storage.
 The park showcased Army, Navy, and Air Force reconnaissance aircraft used for secret missions.
 The Museum anticipates returning them for display in the 2021-22 timeframe as part of the future upgrades to the Museum and National Vigilance Park.

 The National Cryptologic Museum has had an adjunct reference library since it opened in 1993.
 The library not only supports the exhibits, but also encourages visitors to research various areas of cryptologic history.
 Over the years, the library has become an important resource to students, scholars, and those with an interest in this once secret world.